 You could also consider taking on a part-time job around your regular work.
 Many restaurants and bars, for example, are regularly looking for extra staff members for evening and weekend shifts.
 Babysitting, doing odd-jobs or market research on the streets are all other ideas to consider.
 Be creative!

 Another option is to do some temporary or freelance work.
-Online temping agencies like Workfast make it easy to find temping jobs that match your existing skills.
+Online temping agencies make it easy to find temping jobs that match your existing skills.
 You can work from home, work on your lunch break, work when commuting and, pretty much, work from anywhere!

 Once you set your mind to it, there are many ways you can save money to travel.
 Don’t forget that you can also often find work when travelling too to top up your funds and help you to sustain a life of travel.
 Lay the foundations to start living those dreams!